Skip to content

 $ datakit --restart

-Start the jar, replacing your-app with your application name.
-If your application does not connect to MySQL, remove -Ddd.service.mapping=mysql:mysql01, where mysql01 is the alias for MySQL seen in APM monitoring.
+Start the jar, replace your-app below with your application name.
+If your application is not connected to MySQL, remove -Ddd.service.mapping=mysql:mysql01, where mysql01 is the alias for MySQL seen in Dataflux APM.

 nohup java -Dfile.encoding=utf-8 \